awsdocs/aws-doc-sdk-examples/dotnet/dynamodb/README.md

 # Amazon DynamoDB code examples in C\#

-This folder contains code examples for moving from SQL to NoSQL, specifically Amazon DynamoDB, as described in the Amazon DynamoDB Developer Guide at [From SQL to NoSQL](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SQLtoNoSQL.html).
+This folder contains code examples for moving from SQL to the Amazon DynamoDB service, as described in the Amazon DynamoDB Developer Guide at [From SQL to NoSQL](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SQLtoNoSQL.html).